 Communication tips and links

-One of the most unique things about the current environment compared to other crises we may see as communicators is the whole world is experiencing this one together.
-This isn’t an isolated incident related to your company or your brand.
+One of the most unique things about the current environment compared to other crises we may see as communicators is the whole world is experiencing this together.
+This isn’t an isolated incident related to your company or brand.
 During this time, internal communications with staff is just as important as external communications with customers, stakeholders and media.
 With that in mind, here are a few important tips:

 - Taking care of people is as important as taking care of the crisis itself.